 - Complete more difficult tasks when your tremors are less noticeable (this might be in the morning, evening, or afternoon)

-Cala Trio offers a specialized wristband that helps reduce hand tremors in patients with essential tremor.
-The wristband works by sending electrical stimulation to your brain and disrupting the network responsible for tremor.
+Cala TAPS therapy is delivered on a special device that helps reduce hand tremors in patients with essential tremor.
+The therapy works by delivering electrical stimulation to your brain and disrupting the network responsible for tremor.
 This non-invasive therapy is customized for your unique tremor pattern and can temporarily reduce your tremors enabling you to perform activities of daily living.

 You’ll need to talk to your doctor to find out if this revolutionary treatment is right for you.
 It can be used alone or alongside your essential tremor medications.
 It’s important to note that it’s not appropriate to use this medical device if you’ve undergone Deep Brain Stimulation surgery because it can interfere with the embedded neurostimulator.
 Click here for a complete list of safety information.

 There are a variety of ways to manage hand tremors depending on the cause.
 While there is no cure for essential tremor, it’s possible to keep hand tremors caused by this neurological disorder in check.